 Microsoft Teams capabilities in the SharePoint Migration Tool

 Wondering whether the SPMT is enough to successfully complete your SharePoint migration project?
-Check out our take on Microsoft’s free migration tool.
+We explain Microsoft’s free migration tool

 The Teams update mentioned earlier introduced Microsoft Teams as a target destination in the SharePoint Migration Tool.
 Since each team in Microsoft Teams has an associated team site in SharePoint Online, the Teams functionality in the SPMT is designed to help you map file data to the SharePoint folder structure created by Microsoft Teams.